-- Young children – children of all ages are sensitive to family dynamics.
+- Children of all ages are sensitive to family dynamics.
 Young children may have more temper tantrums, or may experience separation anxiety or bedwetting in response to stress.

-- Partners – guilt is common, because the farmers may worry that poor management decisions, not external forces like drought, were the cause of their troubles.
+- Partners commonly experience guilt, because farmers may worry that poor management decisions, not external forces like drought, were the cause of their troubles.
 They may feel angry at the marketplace or government policies.

 Research has found that many farm families don’t see stress as a health problem, but as a farm problem.
 This means that people are less likely to seek professional help from doctors or counsellors.
-There also seems to be a general feeling in rural communities that only mentally ill people go to psychologists and psychiatrists, which means that these services are not often used.
+There is a general feeling in rural communities that only mentally ill people go to psychologists and psychiatrists, which means that these services are not often used.